falkr/ttm4115/pages/feedback.md

 ## Reference Group

 The reference group meets several times during the semester and gives feedback to the course responsible on behalf of all students.
-Members of the reference group are listed below.
+Members of the reference group are listed on Blackboard.
 The main concern is to provide constructive feedback on the learning outcome in the course, and anything related to that.